DiamondLightSource/rootfs/docs/rootfs.rst

     An option can be any entry in the `options` directory.

 `ROOTFS_VERSION`
     This is set to a string used to identify the build version.
+This string is written to `/etc/version` in the target rootfs.

 `CONSOLE_BAUD`, `CONSOLE_TTY`
     These are used to configure the console tty, and must be set to values